-Defined Learning: A platform that provides online opportunities for students in grades K-12 to engage in project-based learning pathways with a career focus.
+Defined Learning: A platform that provides online opportunities for students in Grades K-12 to engage in project-based learning pathways with a career focus.
 By extending the contract with Defined Learning, LEAs can continue to engage learners who may have missed the most in-person instruction during the 2019-20 and 2020-21 school years.
 This resource provides high quality supplemental resources to support the LEA implementation of local curricula.

-Additionally, Defined Learning will create a summer enrichment project-based learning (PBL) pathway that will be accessible anytime, anywhere for families to engage.
+Additionally, Defined Learning will create a summer enrichment project-based learning pathway that will be accessible anytime, anywhere for families to engage.
 Each grade-specific pathway will be designed with a career focus, and the evidence-based instructional strategy of PBL will address the academic, social-emotional, and mental health needs of learners.
+The CSDE is monitoring the utilization across 50 districts with the help of the CSDE ARP ESSER State Plan Defined Learning dashboard that monitors usage by district and school.
+This data will be reviewed with each LEA to analyze impact on prioritized learner groups and content.

 Defined Learning and Apex Learning provide an opportunity to serve students who were disproportionately affected by COVID-19 in that they provide year-round access to this online learning experience, regardless of location, to meet learners where they are and accelerate their learning.
+A utilization plan will be implemented to ensure each enrolled student has access to Defined Learning 20 minutes per day at a minimum of three times per week.
 The success of retrieving a credit toward graduation reduces anxiety and provides a sense of accomplishment for any student affected by COVID-19.
 Both digital tools would continue to provide accessibility features for students with special needs, including visual, linguistic, social, emotional, and physical.